AhmedElbossily/Open-cell-Foam-Model-Generation-Using-3-D-Voronoi-diagram/README.md

 - These combinations generated 300 models.
 - The code was developed to generate these models automatically.
 - This program encapsulates [TetGen library](http://wias-berlin.de/software/tetgen/) to get Voronoi cells.
 - The code was used to generate virtual structure models which simulate the internal structure of foam material.
-For the visualization of the simulation [watch this video on Youtube] (https://www.youtube.com/watch?v=NMC2FxQ047E)
+For the visualization of the simulation [watch this video on Youtube](https://www.youtube.com/watch?v=NMC2FxQ047E).
 ![Simulation Output](https://academy.3ds.com/sites/default/files/Graphical%20abstract_0.jpg)

 ## Compiling